 Greg has served as the Legislative Secretary to the Minister of Social Services (Community Based Organizations initiative), Legislative Secretary to the Minister of Environment (Recycling), and Legislative Secretary to the Premier (Vulnerable Youth).
 Greg has also served as Government Whip, Deputy Government Whip, and Chair of the caucus' standing policy committee on human services as well as the legislature's Standing Committee on Human Services.

-Since September of 2014, Greg has serves Saskatchewan as Minister responsible for Rural and Remote Health.
+Since September of 2014, Greg has served Saskatchewan as Minister responsible for Rural and Remote Health.
 Additionally, in June 2016, he was asked to take on the responsibility for the Saskatchewan-Ukraine Relations Advisory Committee.